Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/README.md

     ⠀Running the Shiny Hunter
 </h2>

+> [!WARNING]
-[!WARNING] Before running the Shiny Hunter, there are a few variables of the **Constants.py** file that need to be mentioned.
+> Before running the Shiny Hunter, there are a few variables of the **Constants.py** file that need to be mentioned.
 You will need to edit them in order to use the program.
 (See constants [here](./Media/Docs/Constants.md)).

-Now, you <b>must</b> change the game configuration as follows:
+Now, you **must** change the game configuration as follows:

 - **Text Speed**: Fast.
 - **Battle Effects**: Off *(optional, but much more efficient in some cases)*.
 - **Autosave**: Off.

 Finally, enter the game and place the player on the grass/water for a wild encounter; in front of the Pokémon for the static encounter; and one step before entering the lake for the starter encounter.
 See an example of the positions [here](./Media/Docs/Starting%20Positions.md).
-Once there, <b>save the game</b> and go to the home screen (leave the game as idle, don't close it); then, go to "<i>Controllers</i>" > "<i>Change Grip/Order Menu</i>".
+Once there, **save the game** and go to the home screen (leave the game as idle, don't close it).
+Then, go to `Controllers` > `Change Grip/Order Menu`.
 Plug in both controllers to the Nintendo Switch and if not, make sure they're not connected via Bluetooth.
 (See steps [here](./Media/Docs/Change%20Grip%20Menu.md)).

+If you want to enable the email, Telegram or Discord notifications to get a message whenever a shiny is found, read [this section](./Media/Docs/Notifications.md) first.

 Now, you are ready to go!
-Open a terminal in the project folder, run the following command, and follow the instructions that will appear in the terminal:
+Open a terminal in the project folder, run the following command and follow the instructions that will appear in the terminal:

 ```bash
 sudo .venv/bin/python Shiny_Hunter.py